 In people with kidney dysfunction, hyperphosphatemia is treated by reducing consumption of phosphate and reducing absorption of phosphate from the digestive tract.
 Foods that are high in phosphate, such as milk, egg yolks, chocolate, and soft drinks, should be avoided.

-Drugs that bind with phosphate, such as sevelamer, lanthanum, and calcium compounds, should be taken with meals as prescribed by a doctor.
-These drugs make phosphate harder to absorb, and more phosphate is excreted.
+Medications that bind with phosphate, such as sevelamer, lanthanum, and calcium compounds, should be taken with meals as prescribed by a doctor.
+These medications make phosphate harder to absorb, and more phosphate is excreted.
 Sevelamer and lanthanum are often used for people undergoing dialysis because calcium compounds can make calcium-phosphate crystals more likely to form in tissues.